Notable Land Records Vol 3 “We Remember Our Veterans”

 Norfolk County Register of Deeds

-The Norfolk County Registry of Deeds will be closed on Thursday, July 4th in celebration of Independence Day.
-We are open Friday, July 5th.
+The Norfolk County Registry of Deeds will be closed Thursday, January 1, 2026, in observance of New Year's Day.

-The Norfolk County Registry of Deeds is closed Today, July 4th in celebration of Independence Day.
-We are open Friday, July 5th.
+The Norfolk County Registry of Deeds is closed, Today, December 25, 2025, in observance of the Christmas holiday.